Djokovic thrashes Berrettini in ATP Finals opener

 Djokovic, four times a winner of the title since the tournament moved to London in 2009, had never played Berrettini before but quickly got to grips with the aggressive style of the 23-year-old Italian.

-The first four games were shared on serve but Djokovic seized the opening break when Berrettini missed a routine forehand at 2-3 and quickly took charge.
+The first four games were shared on serve but Djokovic seized the opening break when Berrettini snatched at a routine forehand at 2-3 and quickly took charge.

 His only blemish was when serving at 4-0 in the second set, gifting Berrettini a break with a couple of errors, but normal service was quickly resumed as he finished things off in little more than an hour with an easy forehand.

-“It feels great to be back in London,” Djokovic, who won Wimbledon this year by beating Roger Federer in an epic final, said on court.
-“It was not easy for him to be playing his first Tour Finals match and I knew he might be a bit nervous.
+Djokovic will face Roger Federer, who he beat in an epic Wimbledon final this year, either on Tuesday or Thursday depending on how the Swiss, bidding to win a record seventh title at the season-ending event, does against Dominic Thiem in Sunday’s second singles match.

-“Fortunate to get the break and then I started reading his serve better and played solid throughout the match.”
+Berrettini will at least get the chance to make more of an impression in his second match.

-Federer, bidding to win a record seventh title at the season-ending event, takes on Austrian Dominic Thiem in the evening match.
+“I was nervous but not in a bad way,” he said.
+“Normally when I step in the court and I don’t feel nervous, something is wrong.
+I have to feel nervous to play my best tennis.”

 Reporting by Martyn Herman, editing by Pritha Sarkar